andr-ew/brds/README.md

 cv & ii gesture router

-3-track grid keyboard with pattern recording, slew. routed into a 5-output patch bay, with built-in shift-registers (for pseudo-polyphony) and muti-mode CV mixing. each output addresses either a crow voltage + function generator or an individual voice of just friends.
+3-track grid keyboard with pattern recording, slew. routed into a 5-output patch bay / voice allocator with muti-mode CV mixing. each output addresses either a crow voltage + function generator or an individual voice of just friends.

 ## hardware